adrielcafe/lyricist/README.md

 [![ktlint](https://img.shields.io/badge/code%20style-%E2%9D%A4-FF4081.svg?style=for-the-badge)](https://ktlint.github.io/)
 [![License MIT](https://img.shields.io/github/license/adrielcafe/lyricist.svg?style=for-the-badge&color=yellow)](https://opensource.org/licenses/MIT)

+# (WIP) Lyricist 🌎🌍🌏
-### **Lyricist** is a lightweight [I18N and I10N](https://en.wikipedia.org/wiki/Internationalization_and_localization) library for Jetpack Compose.
+> The missing [I18N and I10N](https://en.wikipedia.org/wiki/Internationalization_and_localization) library for [Jetpack Compose](https://developer.android.com/jetpack/compose)!

+Jetpack Compose revolutionized the way we build UIs on Android, but not how we **interact with strings**. `stringResource()` works well, but don't benefit from the idiomatic Kotlin like Compose does.

+Lyricist tries to make working with strings as powerful as building UIs with Compose, *i.e.*, working with parameterized string is now typesafe, use of `when` expression to work with plurals with more flexibility, and even load/update the strings dynamically via an API!

 #### Next steps
-* Generate the `Map<Locale, Strings>` and `LocalStrings`
 * Generate the `Strings` class through existing `strings.xml` files

 #### Why _Lyricist_?
-Inspired by [accompanist](https://github.com/google/accompanist#why-the-name): music composing is done by a composer, and since this library is about writing ~~lyrics~~ strings, the role of a [lyricist](https://en.wikipedia.org/wiki/Lyricist) felt like a good name.
+Inspired by [accompanist](https://github.com/google/accompanist#why-the-name) library: music composing is done by a composer, and since this library is about writing ~~lyrics~~ strings, the role of a [lyricist](https://en.wikipedia.org/wiki/Lyricist) felt like a good name.

 ## Usage
-Take a look at the [sample app](https://github.com/adrielcafe/lyricist/tree/main/sample/src/main/java/cafe/adriel/lyricist/sample) for a working example.
+Take a look at the [sample app](https://github.com/adrielcafe/lyricist/tree/main/sample/src/main/java/cafe/adriel/lyricist/sample) and [sample-multi-module](https://github.com/adrielcafe/lyricist/tree/main/sample-multi-module/src/main/java/cafe/adriel/lyricist/sample/multimodule) for working examples.

 First, create a `data class`, `class` or `interface` and declare your strings.
 The strings can be anything: `Char`, `String`, `AnnotatedString`, `List<String>`, `Set<String>` or even lambdas!
 ```kotlin